-1. In relation to the substance 2-Propenoic acid, 2-methyl-, alkyl ester, polymer with perfluoroalkylethyl 2-methyl-2-propenoate and vinyl chloride, a significant new activity is the use of the substance in aerosol or spray-applied products intended for consumers.

-2. The following information must be provided to the Minister, at least 90 days before the commencement of each proposed significant new activity:

-- (a) a description of the proposed significant new activity in relation to the substance; - (b) the information specified in Schedule 9 to the New Substances Notification Regulations (Chemicals and Polymers); - (c) the information specified in item 5 of Schedule 10 to those Regulations; - (d) the following information: - (i) the test data and a test report of a 90-day inhalation study in rats on 6:2 Fluorotelomer alcohol, conducted according to the methodology described in the Organisation for Economic Cooperation and Development (OECD) Test Guideline No. 413 titled Subchronic Inhalation Toxicity: 90-day Study, and in conformity with the OECD Principles of Good Laboratory Practice (GLP) set out in Annex 2 of the Decision of the Council Concerning the Mutual Acceptance of Data in the Assessment of Chemicals, adopted on May 12, 1981, and where both the OECD Test Guideline and principles of GLP are current at the time the test data are developed, or
+- 1. In relation to the substance 2-Propenoic acid, 2-methyl-, 3,3,4,4,5,5,6,6,7,7,8,8,8-tridecafluorooctyl ester, telomer with 1-dodecanethiol and octadecyl 2-propenoate, a significant new activity is the use of the substance in consumer products including aerosol and spray-applied protection products. - 2.
+The following information must be provided to the Minister, at least 90 days before the commencement of each proposed significant new activity: - (a) a description of the proposed significant new activity in relation to the substance; - (b) the information specified in Schedule 9 to the New Substances Notification Regulations (Chemicals and Polymers); - (c) the information specified in item 5 of Schedule 10 to those Regulations; - (d) for applications involving spraying of the substance by consumers or in dwellings: - (i) the test data and a test report of a 90-day inhalation study in rats on 6:2 Fluorotelomer alcohol, conducted according to the methodology described in the Organisation for Economic Cooperation and Development (OECD) Test Guideline No. 413 titled Subchronic Inhalation Toxicity: 90-day Study, and in conformity with the OECD Principles of Good Laboratory Practice (GLP) set out in Annex 2 of the Decision of the Council Concerning the Mutual Acceptance of Data in the Assessment of Chemicals, adopted on May 12, 1981, and where both the OECD Test Guideline and principles of GLP are current at the time the test data are developed, or

-- (ii) any other equivalent study or information, which will permit assessment of the subchronic inhalation toxicity of 6:2 Fluorotelomer alcohol; and - (e) all other information or test data concerning the substance that are in the possession of the person who intends to use the substance for the proposed significant new activity, or to which they have access, and that are relevant to determining whether the substance is toxic or capable of becoming toxic, including information or test data that are relevant to determining the subchronic inhalation toxicity of the fluorotelomer-based degradation products of the substance.

-3. The above information will be assessed within 90 days after the day on which it is received by the Minister.
+- (ii) any other equivalent study or information, which will permit assessment of the subchronic inhalation toxicity of 6:2 Fluorotelomer alcohol; and - (e) all other information or test data concerning the substance that are in the possession of the person who intends to use the substance for the proposed significant new activity, or to which they have access, and that are relevant to determining whether the substance is toxic or capable of becoming toxic, including information or test data that are relevant to determining the subchronic inhalation toxicity of the fluorotelomer-based degradation products of the substance. - 3.
+The above information will be assessed within 90 days after the day on which it is received by the Minister.